askmrsinh/regression-aes/README.md

 The dataset was made available through a competition held by The William and Flora Hewlett Foundation (Hewlett).
 There are sevral available data formats including TSV and excel.
 Each file has a number of columns.
 The ones that are important to ur discussion of the project are:
-    essay_set: 1-8, an id for each set of essays
+- **essay_set:** 1-8, an id for each set of essays
-    essay: The ascii text of a student's response
+- **essay:** The ascii text of a student's response
-    rater1_domain1: Rater 1's domain 1 score; all essays have this
+- **rater1_domain1:** Rater 1's domain 1 score; all essays have this
-    rater2_domain1: Rater 2's domain 1 score; all essays have this
+- **rater2_domain1:** Rater 2's domain 1 score; all essays have this
-    domain1_score: Resolved score between the raters; all essays have this
+- **domain1_score:** Resolved score between the raters; all essays have this

 The `essay_set` indicates which set the essay belongs to. each set has a different writing prompt and different range of scores in which the human grader grades.

-The `essay` column has all the tessay in text format with some named entities Anonimized as:
+The `essay` column has all the essays in text format with some named entities anonymized as:

-    "PERSON", "ORGANIZATION", "LOCATION", "DATE", "TIME", "MONEY", "PERCENT" Besides the above score columns, ie. `rater1_domain1`, `rater2_domain1`, `domain1_score` there are scores for other domains as well.
-However they are not present for each and every essay.
+    "PERSON", "ORGANIZATION", "LOCATION", "DATE", "TIME", "MONEY", "PERCENT"

+Besides, the above score columns, ie. `rater1_domain1`, `rater2_domain1`, `domain1_score` there are scores for other domains as well.
+However, they are not present for each and every essay.
 These are ignored for simplicity.
-However, incorperating these scores in the model building process post preprocessing may give better results.
+However, incorporating these scores in the model building process post preprocessing may give better results.

-Table: ASAP-AES Dataset overview:
+**Table: ASAP-AES Dataset overview:**

 | essay_id | essay_set | essay | rater1_domain1                                    | rater2_domain1 | rater3_domain1 | domain1_score | rater1_domain2 | rater2_domain2 | domain2_score | ... | rater2_trait3 | rater2_trait4 | rater2_trait5 | rater2_trait6 | rater3_trait1 | rater3_trait2 | rater3_trait3 | rater3_trait4 | rater3_trait5 | rater3_trait6 |     |
 |----------|-----------|-------|---------------------------------------------------|----------------|----------------|---------------|----------------|----------------|---------------|-----|---------------|---------------|---------------|---------------|---------------|---------------|---------------|---------------|---------------|---------------|-----|